WHAT ARE EMFS?

 1).
 Increased risk of cancer: an increasing number of studies seem to point to a link between brain cancer and EMF exposure.
-While a definitive link has not been established, anecdotal evidence seems to indicate a higher risk of brain cancer and other forms of cancer, including childhood leukemia.
+With the World Health Organisation listing electro-magnetic radiation as a type 2b carcinogenic.

 2).
-Anyone with poor health may face increased risks: people who are already suffering from poor health may face an increased risk of health risks from low frequency EMFs.
+Anyone with poor health may face increased risks: people who are already suffering from poor health may face an increased risk of health risks from both low and high frequency EMFs.
 They may experience symptoms such as:

 - Lack of concentration

 - Changes in memory

 - Changes in an electroencephalogram (a measure of electrical activity in the brain)

 - And more

 Diagnosis is very difficult in the UK because for a long time, all the aforementioned symptoms are classed as psychosomatic and medical training hasn’t equipped most doctors to deal with things like EHS.

 3).
 Dangers of EMF exposure during pregnancy: researchers have found that pregnant women and their unborn babies may face an increased risk due to EMF exposure.
 Now, to be sure, living in the modern world we’re all exposed to EMFs from a variety of sources including our electronic devices, home appliances, etc.